Icinga/icingaweb2-module-director/doc/82-Changelog.md

   objects that vanished at involved Import Sources between multiple Import and Sync Runs.

+### Data Types
+* Booleans, Integers and Arrays are now first-class citizens when dealing with custom variables

 ### More

 * We are still preparing the release, changelog is incomplete at the time of